 Ugly Duckling Presse is a nonprofit publisher for poetry, translation, experimental nonfiction, performance texts, and books by artists.
 UDP was transformed from a 1990s zine into a Brooklyn-based small press by a volunteer editorial collective that has published more than 200 titles to date.
 UDP favors emerging, international, and “forgotten” writers, and its books, chapbooks, artist’s books, broadsides, and periodicals often contain handmade elements, calling attention to the labor and history of bookmaking.
 UDP is committed to keeping its publications in circulation with their online archive of out-of-print chapbooks and our digital proofs program.
 In all of its activities, UDP endeavors to create an experience of art free of expectation, coercion, and utility.

 Obviously, we can’t list every last press we love.
-Instead we recommend that you peruse our list of available review copies from (un)said presses: Black Radish, BlazeVox, Bloof, Brooklyn Arts, Burning Deck, Caketrain, Civil Coping Mechanisms, Coffee House, Dancing Girl, Denver Quarterly, Dusie, Featherproof, FSG, Kore Press, Les Figues, Letter Machine, Llewellyn, New Michigan, Nightboat, Plays Inverse, Portable Press at Yo-Yo Labs, Ricochet, Solid Objects, Subito, Third Man Books, Tin House, University of Iowa, and many others.
+But if you like writing reviews, we can send you their books.
+Check out our list of available review copies from friends Black Radish, BlazeVox, Bloof, Brooklyn Arts, Burning Deck, Caketrain, Civil Coping Mechanisms, Coffee House, Dancing Girl, Denver Quarterly, Dusie, Featherproof, FSG, Kore Press, Les Figues, Letter Machine, Llewellyn, New Michigan, Nightboat, Plays Inverse, Portable Press at Yo-Yo Labs, Ricochet, Solid Objects, Subito, Third Man Books, Tin House, University of Iowa …